TheresaLui/SelfHelpContent_v2/articles/problemscopingques.partnercenter/scopingquestion-partnercenter-upload-verification-documents.md

 />
 # Upload verification SR

-## **To ensure a fast resolution, sign into the Partner Center dashboard using your Azure AD account.**
+## **To ensure a fast resolution, sign into the Partner Center dashboard using your Azure AD account**
 ---
 {
     "resourceRequired": true,